mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating Relationships Between Entities and Entities Attributes

-By clicking the “Run” button, the Entities Attributes graph is created by establishing relationships between the entities attributes nodes, using the data from the Entities Attributes sheet in the Excel file.
+By runing the **Script03_EntAttrRel_run.py**, the Entities Attributes graph is created by establishing relationships between the entities attributes nodes, using the data from the Entities Attributes sheet in the Excel file.

 <img src="./README_resources/CEKG_03.jpeg" alt="Alt text" width="600" height="950"/>